 The Women You Didn't Know Ran for US President

-Earlier this week President Barack Obama made history designating a national monument by the iconic National Woman's Party headquarters where members of the Party led the struggle for women's equality, publishing more than 600 pieces of federal, state, and local legislation in support of equal rights.
+President Barack Obama made history in April when he designated a national monument near the iconic National Woman's Party headquarters, where members of the Party led the struggle for women's equality, publishing more than 600 pieces of federal, state, and local legislation in support of equal rights.

 But if we trace back through the history books, there were three women who blazed a trail in American politics in an effort to break the highest glass ceiling of them all: president.

 Photo Credit: MPI/Getty Images